DonDhaky/Quizzyverse-Project/README.md

 - Clémence Kieu

 ### Project Objective
 The goal of this project is to use all the tools learned during the course and apply them in a single site, Quizzyverse.
 The site should allow users to select a quiz of their choice, play it, and receive a score at the end.
 A ranking system is also planned.
 The major feature of this site is the independent management of each quiz.
-The team aims to have 4 quizzes available on the site.
+The team aims to have at least 4 quizzes available on the site.

 ### Specifics
 - Limit of 4 quizzes per day, resetting at midnight.